Sagebox/Pybox/README.md

 - `Your Input` - As mentioned, I wrote Pybox for what I do, and now that it is released, I want to write it for what you do and want to see.
 	- Just some ideas are controls such as many different types of sliders, control motifs,  Arduino Hardware emulation, etc., whatever the community wants.
 It's all fun to write, and since most of Sagebox/Pybox is written in itself, much of it is just about getting the right ideas.

+# Support Sagebox

+Sagebox is actively developed and welcomes early support from developers and contributors.

+> Sagebox was developed as a free, powerful and comprehensive GUI that is also very easy to use.<br>
+> It is free to use in personal and commercial Rust projects.<br>

+As Sagebox continues to grow, the developer community is invited to help shape its direction and contribute to making it even better.

+If Sagebox feels like something worth supporting, consider contributing to its continued development:

+- **[GitHub Sponsors](https://github.com/sponsors/Sagebox)** — One-time or recurring donations.
+- **[OpenCollective (Coming Soon)]** — For larger or institutional support with public transparency.

+Your support helps add new features, documentation, and to continue to provide Sagebox free to the Rust community.